Las Colinas, Irving, Texas: Transportation

-Las Colinas is also served weekdays between 6 a.m. and 6 p.m. by the Las Colinas APT System, a unique people mover that links the Las Colinas Urban Center's businesses and entertainment areas.
-A bridge at the DART Las Colinas Urban Center Station connects to the APT.

 Like the rest of Dallas-Fort Worth however, the majority of traffic comes via the automobile.
-Interstate 635 forms the northern border of Las Colinas while Texas state highway 114 cuts through its heart.
-A portion of the President George Bush Turnpike (Texas state highway 161) cuts through the western side while the southern portion of Las Colinas can be accessed from Texas state highway 183 via feeder roads such as MacArthur Boulevard, Belt Line Road and O’Conner Road.
+Interstate 635 forms the northern border of Las Colinas while Texas State Highway 114 cuts through its heart.
+A portion of the President George Bush Turnpike (Texas State Highway 161) cuts through the western side while the southern portion of Las Colinas can be accessed from Texas State Highway 183 via feeder roads such as MacArthur Boulevard, Belt Line Road and O’Connor Road.